 General Gruber is a start-up entrepreneur and an officer in a reserve armored division of the IDF.
 His presentation “Ethics in the Field” discusses the way the IDF protects Israeli civilians while maintaining its moral integrity.
 He discusses what it is like to fight Hamas and how the IDF is the best in the world at avoiding civilian casualties.
 General Gruber uses statistics and footage from the IDF to which most people do not have access.

-The Sderot Media Center is dedicated to raising international awareness of the dangerous reality facing the citizens of Sderot and other communities in southern Israel.
+Noam is also the Director of the Sderot Media Center which is dedicated to raising international awareness of the dangerous reality facing the citizens of Sderot and other communities in southern Israel.
 Noam discusses what life is like under constant Hamas rocket fire.
 He has briefed members of Congress and lectured about Sderot at universities around the world.

 Expert in Middle East Affairs